 Examples

-Real .md files.
+Real .txt files.
 Save them and run them with think.

 Hello world